Peak District Challenge

 The Routes

 This event involves a series of increasingly difficult challenges, so make sure you sign up for the one that suits your skill set.
-From the most brutal 'Gold Ultra' route that involves 100k in 24 hours and 3,200 meters of elevation gain, to a more subdued 10k evening run - this event has something for everybody.
+From the most brutal 'Gold Ultra' route that involves 100k in 24 hours and 3,200 meters of elevation gain, to a more subdued but still challenging 25k run - this event has something for everybody.
 All of the routes have incredible viewpoints and give participants a chance to take in the very best of the Peak District.

 Gold Ultra Route